I can’t believe that we’re celebrating Story Snug’s 9th Birthday!

 I would also like to say a big THANK YOU to my SCBWI (Society of Children’s Book Writers and Illustrators) friends who inspired me to create Story Snug at my very first meeting.
 Thank you for your continued support with my writing.
 Also thank you to the authors and illustrators who have given me so much encouragement for my own writing, especially those who have helped me this year as I take a new direction into chapter book writing.

-I still find it unbelievable that I’ve been blogging for 9 years, something that I had never even considered when I started Story Snug!
+I still find it unbelievable that we’re celebrating Story Snug’s 9th Birthday, something that I had never even considered when I started blogging!
 Thank you again to all of you for your support and I look forward to seeing what the next year of blogging will bring!